-As an employer, the RHBT's OPEB obligation of \$100 and \$327 for fiscal years 2021 and 2020, respectively, is recorded in other liabilities on the statements of net position.
+As an employer, the RHBT's OPEB asset (liability) of \$5 and (\$100) for fiscal years 2022 and 2021, respectively, are recorded in other assets and other liabilities on the statements of net position.

 3. Summary of Significant Accounting Policies